 Another neat feature of the Dyna Glo is the wood chip loader that is designed at the side of the smoker.
 This is good because you can add the chips during the smoking process without having to constantly open the main door.

-Cleaning is a breeze with this smoker since the cooking racks are chrome plated and are easily maintained.
-Other accessories, like the trays that gather drippings and ash can be easily removed and cleaned regularly.
+Cleaning is a breeze with this smoker since the racks are chrome plated and are easily maintained.
+Other accessories, like the drip pan that collects oil and ash can be easily removed and cleaned regularly.

 When it comes to smoking performance, we found that Dyna Glo heats up quite quickly (with a powerful 1,650 watt heating element) and maintains this heating consistently.
 This is the secret to evenly smoked, great tasting BBQ, and is an invaluable asset to a griller.

 The Cuisinart smoker cannot possibly be omitted if we are speaking about the best electric smokers of the time.
 This beautifully designed machine is all about roomy interiors, easy manoeuvre, a built-in water pan and internal chip box; This model packs a punch for its lightweight design.

 Cuisinart is one of the more popular brands, and offers many other cooking appliances that makes your job easy.
 They are great value for their money, and make it their business that you use only the finest materials.